zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/to-self-hierarchy-list.md

 ### Include boss, and add them in the returned list
 Like the `Include` method, by default, the entity from the hierarchy is materialized but not part of the returned list.

-The option `FlatListRecursionLevel` let you include boss in returned list.
+The option `FlatListRecursionLevel` lets you include boss in the returned list.
 Use `Int.MaxValue` to return all levels.
 - `FlatListRecursionLevel = 0`: will return employee only.
 - `FlatListRecursionLevel = 1`: will return employee with direct boss.
 - `FlatListRecursionLevel = 2`: will return employee with direct boss and their boss.